Ton-moy/surprise-and-serendipity/README.md

 # Topic-Level Bayesian Surprise and Serendipity for Recommender Systems
-This repository contains the code and dataset for the paper titled "Topic-Level Bayesian Surprise and Serendipity for Recommender Systems."
+This repository contains the code and dataset for the paper "Topic-Level Bayesian Surprise and Serendipity for Recommender Systems", Tonmoy Hasan and Razvan Bunescu, ACM RecSys 2023.

 ## Machine Configuration:
 The experiments were conducted on a distributed system utilizing a cluster of multiple computers, typically ranging from 10 to 30, which operated simultaneously.
 Each computer had the following configuration: